 Recipe Notes

-Note 1: Milk: We use and recommend whole milk, although 1%, 2% and skim all work fine.
+Note 1: I use and recommend whole milk, although 1%, 2%, and skim all work fine.ย

-Note 7: Shaping loaves: You can roll the dough out with a rolling pin into a rectangle and then roll it up tightly into a nice even cylinder, pinching the seams and tucking the sides into the dough.
+Note 7: To shape loaves, roll dough with a rolling pin into a rectangle, then roll it up tightly into an even cylinder, pinching the seams and tucking the sides into the dough.

-Note 9: How to know when bread is done: Bread should register 195 degrees F in the center.
+Note 9: You know bread is done when it read registers 195โ„‰ in the center.
 It should have an evenly covered golden brown crust that looks firm and dry.
-If you tap the loaf in the center with your knuckles it should sound hollow (if not, bake for 5 more minutes and try again).
+If you tap the loaf in the center with your knuckles it should sound hollow (if not, bake 5 more minutes and try again).

 Serving: 1serving | Calories: 179kcal | Carbohydrates: 32.9g | Protein: 4.4g | Fat: 3.3g | Cholesterol: 8mg | Sodium: 300.9mg | Fiber: 1.1g | Sugar: 6.9g